 2) PCP Candidates Elected by Write-in

-If you miss the filing deadline, you can still be elected by write-in to the position of Precinct Committee Person in three easy steps:
+If you miss the filing deadline, you can still be elected by write-in to the position of Precinct Committeeperson.

 3) PCP Appointed by County Party

-If you miss the primary election to be a PCP, you can be an appointed PCP.
+If you miss the primary election to be a PCP, you can be an “Appointed PCP”.
 Start attending your county party meetings and ask to be appointed.
-Generally, appointed PCPs have the same privileges, except for voting for the new officers at the organizational meeting.
-Read your county party by-laws for the specific rules on appointed PCPs.
+Generally, Appointed PCPs have the same privileges, except for voting for the new officers at the organizational meeting.
+Read your county party by-laws for the specific rules regarding Appointed PCPs.

 2019 Changes to PCP Election Law